 FAQs

 The ideal grip size depends on your hand size.
 A general rule is to check if your non-dominant index finger fits comfortably between your fingers and palm when gripping the racket.
-If the grip feels too small, you can add an overgrip to adjust the size for better control and comfort.
+If the grip feels too small, add an overgrip to adjust the size for better control and comfort.

 Yes, overgrips enhance comfort, absorb sweat, and improve control.
 They allow players to customize their grip thickness and provide a better feel of the racket, reducing the risk of slipping during intense matches.
 Many professional players use overgrips to fine-tune their racket feel.